LomanLab/EBAME18/TUTORIAL.md

 As a means to broadly and quickly inspect the contents of the sample, we can assign taxons to the sequenced reads using `kraken2`.
 Given a library of sequenced genomes with known taxonomy (such as all of `RefSeq`), `kraken2` breaks up the sequences into *k-mers* (DNA substrings of length `k`), and keeps an index of all taxons associated with that k-mer.
 By default `kraken2` will index all observed 35-mers.

 We've already built a database beforehand, and you downloaded it just before our mid-morning break.
-Our database contains all of the `archaea`, `bacteria`, `fungi`, `protozoa`, `viral` sequences from the NCBI.
+Our database contains all of the `archaea`, `bacteria`, `fungi`, `protozoa`, `viral` sequences from NCBI RefSeq.
 As well as `UniVec_Core` - a set of sequences that are useful for screening for contaminants such as common sequencing library adaptors and cloning vectors.

 It's worth noting that the database we've provided is reasonably large (30 GB), and `kraken2` will load this database into RAM to conduct taxonomic assignments.
 If you're short of resources, you could split up your database and run `kraken2` multiple times; alternatively, you can reduce the number of k-mers in your index.